 We also work closely with the Department of Health to conduct contact tracing within the facility when any staff or inmate is confirmed positive for COVID-19 by testing.

-We have also installed new hand-washing stations at the entrances to each facility.
 Every person entering the facility is required to wash their hands immediately when they enter.
 Additionally, MINNCOR produced new sanitizing stations that have been placed at strategic points throughout facilities to avoid cross-contamination between separate units.
 We have also distributed additional soap so every inmate can wash their hands frequently.

 We are also identifying medically high-risk inmates and reorganizing some living situations to better protect health.